IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Network service providers utilize topologies to convey controlled information about their networks, such as bandwidth availability and connectivity, with customers, to facilitates customer service requests.
-Customers can also define custom topologies to streamline their internal operations.
-When requesting provider support for such custom topologies, they are considered as customized topologies.
+Customers can also define intent-based topologies to streamline their internal operations.
+When requesting provider support for such custom topologies, they are considered as customer intent topologies.

-   In the context of network slicing, customized topologies enables customers to express resource reservation preferences.
+   In the context of network slicing, customer intent topologies enables customers to express resource reservation preferences.
 These topologies allow flexible configuration and activation of network slices on demand.
-By providing full control over resource allocation timing and methods, customized topologies ensure that resources are consistently available.
-Moreover, the resources reserved via customized topologies can be shared across network slices created at different times or between different connections within the same slice.
+By providing full control over resource allocation timing and methods, customer intent topologies ensure that resources are consistently available.
+Moreover, the resources reserved via customer intent topologies can be shared across network slices created at different times or between different connections within the same slice.
-   Compared to network slices with dedicated full-mesh connections between endpoints, network slices utilizing customized topologies can reduce overall resource requirements, offering significant economic benefits to the customer.
+   Compared to network slices with dedicated full-mesh connections between endpoints, network slices utilizing customer intent topologies can reduce overall resource requirements, offering significant economic benefits to the customer.

    Consider a hub-and-spoke network slice scenario where multiple customer spoke sites dynamically connect to a central hub site, sharing available bandwidth.
-   By designing a customized topology with two virtual nodes — one representing all the spoke sites and the other representing the hub site — connected via a shared link, we proactively reserve resources for the shared connection.
+   By designing a customer intent topology with two virtual nodes - one representing all the spoke sites and the other representing the hub site - connected via a shared link, we proactively reserve resources for the shared connection.
    This ensures that bandwidth is readily available whenever the customer requires it.
 In contrast, achieving equivalent bandwidth assurance through individual dedicated connections would necessitate creating separate links between each spoke and the hub, which would lead to substantial bandwidth inefficiency.

-   Customized topology complements connectivity-based network slicing by providing customers a mechanism to to specify additional underlay service paths to gain extensive control over specific or all connections within the network slice, as outlined in {{?I-D.ietf-teas-ietf-network-slices}}.
+   Customer intent topology complements connectivity-based network slicing by providing customers a mechanism to to specify additional underlay service paths to gain extensive control over specific or all connections within the network slice, as outlined in {{?I-D.ietf-teas-ietf-network-slices}}.

-   A customized topology embodies the customer’s intent and is defined within their context.
+   A customer intent topology embodies the customer’s intent and is defined within their context.
 It can include pure customer information or refer to network resources identifiable within the provider’s context.
+There is a minimum level of a-prior shared knowledge between the customer and the provider, and this is the same information needed to supported connectivity-based network slice services as desdribed in {{?I-D.ietf-teas-ietf-network-slices}}.
-Prior to configuring the customized topology, any necessary communication between the customer and provider occurs separately.
-While the details of this communication mechanism fall outside the scope of this document, the provider’s responsibility lies in understanding and translating the customized topology into suitable realizations within their domain.
+   The provider’s responsibility lies in understanding and translating the customer intent topology into suitable realizations within their domain.

-   This document introduces a YANG data model, based on {{!RFC7950}}, for configuring customized network topologies.
-The YANG model extends the existing data model from {{!RFC8345}}, allowing customers to express desired service-level objectives (SLOs) and service-level expectations (SLEs) across different elements within the customized topology.
+   This document introduces a YANG data model, based on {{!RFC7950}}, for configuring customer intent topologies.
+The YANG model extends the existing data model from {{!RFC8345}}, allowing customers to express desired service-level objectives (SLOs) and service-level expectations (SLEs) across different elements within the customer intent topology.

    The defined data model serves as an interface between customers and providers, enabling configurations and state retrievals for network slicing as a service.